jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Pepper

 A pepper is a single, fixed, random value stored separately from the database (preferably in some form of secure storage).
 An attacker may compromise the database and steal the data there, but without the pepper they will have to spend brute force effort to find a password and the pepper's value.
-If the pepper is sufficiently strong (e.g. 128 random bits) then it will be impossible.
+If the pepper is sufficiently strong then it will be impossible.

 The pepper is combined with the password to produce different hash values compared with the previous user table.
 We see that the reverse hash lookup table we created before will no longer be applicable to our newly peppered passwords above as the SHA256 values don't match any more: